johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Data-Loss-Prevention-Overview.md

 ## Create a Configuration Profile

-*Admin must have a configuration profile to link each connector configuration to.*
+## Create a Configuration Policy

-*Link to walkthrough to create a profile.*
+Admins must have a configuration profile set up as a prerequisite for configuring a connector.
+[Follow this guide to create a configuration profile](https://review.learn.microsoft.com/en-us/deployedge/microsoft-edge-management-service?branch=pr-en-us-5295).

 ## Set Up a Data Loss Prevention Connector